mostafamsallam/kafka-docker/README.md

-# Kafka Development Environment with Docker Compose
+# Kafka Development Environment with Docker or Podman Compose

-This repository provides a complete Apache Kafka development environment using Docker Compose.
+This repository provides a complete Apache Kafka development environment using Docker or Podman Compose.
 It includes Kafka, Zookeeper, and **Kafka UI** for easy visual management and monitoring of your Kafka cluster through a web interface.

 ## What This Does